seshnx/webapp-main/convex/_generated/README.md

 This will:
 1. Connect to your Convex project
 2. Generate the real `api.js` and TypeScript definition files
+3. Automatically push `CONVEX_DEPLOY_KEY` to Vercel environment variables
-3. Replace the stub with actual function references
+4. Replace any stub files with actual function references

 ## Important Notes

-- The stub file allows the build to succeed even without running `npx convex dev`
-- At runtime, if Convex is not configured (no `CONVEX_DEPLOY_KEY`), the app will gracefully handle missing Convex functionality
-- The stub will be overwritten when you run `npx convex dev` locally
+- **Commit the generated files**: The `_generated` folder should be committed to git so Vercel builds can use the real API files
-- For production, ensure you've run `npx convex dev` at least once to generate the real files, or the stub will be used
+- **After running `npx convex dev`**: The real generated files will replace the stub
+- **Vercel Integration**: When you run `npx convex dev`, it automatically sets `CONVEX_DEPLOY_KEY` in your Vercel project
+- **Build Process**: Vercel will use the committed generated files during build, so the app works correctly

+## Stub File

+The `api.js` file starts as a stub for initial builds.
+Once you run `npx convex dev`, it will be replaced with the real generated API.